cooper-ece-366/david-steven-eric/coopercars-service/README.md

-# Basic Java-only proof-of-concept application.
+# Java proof-of-concept backend application.
 ## Key functionalities are working:
 1. **Vehicle**: class for a single vehicle in inventory with all its attributes, getters/setters.
 2. **Vehicles**: class for all the vehicles in inventory, held in an ArrayList.
 Working on functions such as sorting by